Relindsey/Auction_House/README.md

 # Auction_House
 Analysis of WoW Auction House Prices

-The files in data each represent one day of hourly data from the WoW API.
+The files in data each represent one hour of data from the WoW API.
 Run through process_all_to_csv.ipynb to combine the JSON files and create a new CSV with all data for analysis and visualization.
 Please make sure to follow warning in the first cell about adding the soon to be generated filename to your